alastria/alastria-identity-entity/README.md

 #### Notes

-If you want to develope, fir of all you need to have the database started, to do this you have to run this command in the directory of alastria-identity-entity.
+If you want to develop, first of all you need to have the database started, to do this you have to run this command in the directory of alastria-identity-entity.

 ```sh
 docker-compose up -d mongo-express